Choosing the best pastel paper

 Hahnemuhle, a German paper company, used to produce a splendid sample pad with a range of papers in a helpful size, which was very useful for those starting out, but this has now been discontinued.

 I see Lana Colours papers are now stocked by Great Art which means they are more easily found.
-A good range of 30 colours, 160gsm weight, internally sized and 45% cotton content and lightfast (most important).
+There is a good range of 30 colours, 160gsm weight, internally sized and 45% cotton content and most importantly, lightfast.

 The paper is economically priced at around £1 a sheet 50cm x 65cm and sold in packs of 50 sheets size A4 (about £9 a pack).